 Black Manta appears in the episode "Evil Under the Sea!" as an assassin hired by Orm to kill Aquaman.
 He appears in several other episodes as an antagonist.
 A heroic parallel version of Black Manta from the Injustice Syndicate's Earth also appeared in "Deep Cover for Batman!"
 He is voiced by Kevin Michael Richardson.

 Black Manta, referred to as Manta, makes a cameo appearance in the episode "Prophecy," during which he is assigned by Toyman to kill Aquaman.
 His actor is uncredited.

 Black Manta appears as a recurring antagonist throughout this series, where he is depicted as a prominent member of the Light.
 He makes his first appearance in "Downtime," where he is shown to have a peculiar interest in Aqualad.
 In the show's second season, Young Justice: Invasion, Black Manta is revealed to be Aqualad's biological father.
 This revelation seemingly causes Aqualad to betray his friends and join Black Manta's crew, but it later turns out that he is simply deep undercover in order to infiltrate the Light.
 The show is notable for being the first animated depiction of Black Manta to actually show his face under his helmet.

 Black Manta appears in the Animal Man short "Animal Man vs Black Manta."
 He does not speak in his appearance.

 Black Manta appears as an antagonist in this TV short.
 Kevin Michael Richardson reprises his role.

-Black Manta is the main antagonist in this video game.
+- Black Manta is the main antagonist in Aquaman: Battle for Atlantis.
 He is also an unlockable playable character.
 His voice actor is unknown.

-Black Manta appears as a boss in this game.
+- Black Manta appears as a boss in Young Justice: Legacy.
 Khary Payton reprises the role.